nicusX/flink-sql-local-playground/README.md

 - Schema Registry starts immediately, before Kafka brokers are available.
 This causes the Container to fail and restart a few times before it stabilizes.
   Normally, this is not an issue.
-- Enable using checkpoints and savepoints
+- Enable/test checkpoints and savepoints

 ---